 The application issues a reservation request to the system, which either accepts or rejects the request.
 If the reservation is accepted, the application then associates the reservation with a particular file.
 It can begin accessing the file at the reserved time, and it can expect that it will receive the reserved number of bytes per time quantum throughout the time of the reservation.
 If the system rejects the reservation, it returns the maximum amount of bandwidth that can be reserved for the resource at the specified time.
-The application can determine whether the available bandwidth is sufficient for its needs and issue another reservation request for the lower bandwidth, or it can schedule the reservation for a different time.

-The GRIO reservation continues until it expires or an explicit grio\unreserve\bw() library call is made (for more information, see the grio\unreserve\bw(3) reference pages).
+The application can determine if the available bandwidth is sufficient for its needs and issue another reservation request for the lower bandwidth, or it can schedule the reservation for a different time.
+The GRIO reservation continues until it expires or an explicit grio_unreserve_bw() or grio_remove_request() library call is made (for more information, see the grio_unreserve_bw(3X) and grio_remove_request(3X) reference pages).
 A GRIO reservation is also removed on the last close of a file currently associated with a reservation.